 Each SteelSeries headset works with virtually any device.

-To be clear: neither headset blocks out noise as well as active noise cancelling headphones.
+To be clear: neither headset blocks out noise as well as active noise canceling headphones.

 Both microphones are Discord certified, but which is best?